drsagher/MVIT/Courses/NPAS/Lesson_02/Readme.md

 5. Using diversity techniques, such as spatial diversity or frequency diversity, to reduce the impact of noise.

 ## 2. Transmission Media
 Transmission media refers to the physical pathways or channels through which data, voice, or video signals are transmitted from one device to another.
+Transmission media can be broadly classified into two categories: guided media and unguided media.
+Guided media, also known as wired media, use physical cables or wires to transmit data, examples include twisted pair cables, coaxial cables, and fiber optic cables.
+Unguided media, also known as wireless media, use electromagnetic waves to transmit data through the air, examples include radio waves, microwaves, infrared waves, and satellite communications.
+For instance, a computer connected to a router using a twisted pair cable is an example of guided media, while a smartphone connected to a Wi-Fi network is an example of unguided media.

+Transmission media refers to the physical pathways or channels through which data, voice, or video signals are transmitted from one device to another.